13

 2

 • I definitely think that its a bad choice if you are going to mix experienced players with new people.
 Its kind of like pitting an advanced chess player against a beginner.
-Feb 28, 2011 at 2:06
+Commented Feb 28, 2011 at 2:06

 • @CrazyJugglerDrummer: its much worse that pitting an advanced chess player against a beginner, because of the multiplayer effects.